rene0/dcf77pi/README.md

 * pin = GPIO pin number
 * activehigh = pulses are active high (1) or passive high (0)
 * freq = sample frequency in Hz
-* maxzero = maximum percentage of time the signal can be high for a 0 bit
-* maxone = maximum percentage of time the signal can be high for a 1 bit
 * summermonth = month in which daylight saving time starts
 * wintermonth = month in which daylight saving time ends
 * leapsecmonths = months (in UTC) in which a leap second might be inserted